 When anxiety disrupts your day-to-day life, causes panic attacks or doesn't get better over time, you may have a disorder that needs to be diagnosed and treated.

 The two main treatments for anxiety disorders are behavior therapy (psychotherapy) and medications.
-Sentara Behavioral Health Services provides comprehensive treatments options at our inpatient treatment centers for adults and seniors facing anxiety.
+Sentara Behavioral Health Services provides comprehensive treatments options at our treatment centers for individuals facing anxiety.
 Our experts will work with you to find the treatment plan that’s right for you.

 If you think you or someone you love may be struggling with anxiety, please contact us so the Sentara psychiatric team can recommend the best next steps for you or your family.